scoskey/m0037/notes.md

 **Theorem** (Compactness theorem) If every finite subset of $T$ has a model, then $T$ has a model.

-We invite the reader to verify that similarly to the propositional completeness and compactness theorems, the first order completeness and compactness theorems are equivalent to each other in the sense that there exist short proofs in both directions.
+We invite the reader to verify that the completeness theorem implies the compactness theorem.
+The proof is short and identical to the proof that the propositional completeness theorem implies the propositional compactness theorem.

 As we have seen, the propositional compactness theorem is useful for passing from statements about finite objects which are arbitrarily large, to statements about infinite objects.
 The first order compactness theorem has applications of a similar nature.
 The following corollary was stated in Section 1; here we give a first order version of the same argument.